1LV1/1LV1.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am an product engineer in semiconductor industry currently, occupied in Python programming for lithography model.
+I am an product engineer in semiconductor industry currently, occupied in Python programming for lithography models.

-I recently completed my Master's degree in physics in July this year, as part of a joint program between [Southern University of Science and Technology](https://www.sustech.edu.cn/en/) and [Institute of Physics, Chinese Academy of Sciences](http://english.iop.cas.cn/).
+I completed my Master's degree in physics in July this year, as part of a joint program between [Southern University of Science and Technology](https://www.sustech.edu.cn/en/) and [Institute of Physics, Chinese Academy of Sciences](http://english.iop.cas.cn/).

 Advised by PI [He Yu](https://sustech.edu.cn/zh/faculties/heyu.html) from the Institute for Quantum Science and Engineering, Sustech, I have dedicated my studies to silicon-based quantum dots, primarily focused on quantum simulation utilizing scanning tunneling microscopy (STM).

 Advised by PI [Zhang Jianjun](http://edu.iphy.ac.cn/moreintro.php?id=2212) from the Institute of Physics, CAS, I had the opportunity to study the molecular beam epitaxy (MBE) growth of controlled in-plane Si/Ge nanowires.

 Research Interests